mefaxas-crypto/pcg-tortuga-yola/PROJECT_CHECKLIST.md

 *   **2.1 Recipe & Menu Costing:**
     *   [x] Create a "Recipes" data model.
-    *   [ ] Implement UI to create recipes by combining multiple inventory items (ingredients).
+    *   [x] Implement UI to create recipes by combining multiple inventory items (ingredients).
-    *   [ ] Automatically calculate the cost of a recipe based on the cost of its ingredients.
+    *   [x] Automatically calculate the cost of a recipe based on the cost of its ingredients.
     *   [ ] Implement UI to create "Menus" by combining recipes.
+    *   [ ] Make the "Menu" dropdown in the recipe form functional.
     *   [ ] Analyze menu profitability.

 *   **2.2 Inventory Depletion & Sales Tracking:**